VinceZK/json-on-relations/README.md

 And I have never seen a real success one.

 ### Default User AddIns
-User AddIn is an exist for you to add additional business logic.
+User AddIn allows you to enhance existing business logic.
-It allows a delivered business process can be easily enhanced in predefined calling points.
+However, you can only add your logic in predefined calling points.

-In the following example, a function 'getEntityInstance' is registered to the User AddIn 'afterEntityCreation'.
+In the following example, the function 'getEntityInstance' is registered to the User AddIn 'afterEntityCreation'.
-Then, when an entity instance is successfully created, it is re-read from the DB and returned to the UI.
+Then, after an entity instance is created, it will be read from the DB and returned to the UI.
 ```javascript 1.8
 afterEntityCreation.use('*', getEntityInstance);